Woolgathering (book)

-Woolgathering is a book by Patti Smith, published by Hanuman Books in 1992.
+Woolgathering is a poetry collection by Patti Smith, published by Hanuman Books in 1992.
 In 2012 she published a 20th anniversary edition with additional material.
 The book was reissued again in 2021.

 The original publication was part of a series of small (approximately 3 inch by 4 inch) books published by Hanuman Books from New York's Hotel Chelsea.
 The slim book consists of eleven semi-autobiographical prose poems, and was written while Smith was living in Michigan, largely out of the public eye.
 The poems are interspersed with black-and-white photographs.